ARC-2018/Curt-RoboND-Kinematics-Project/writeup.md

 #### End Effector Location Error Plot

 This is optional work suggested in the lesson.
-This data includes about 2 1/2 pick and place cycles because it collected data from multiple server requests until it had over 100 points to plot.
+This data includes about 2 1/2 pick and place cycles because the code collected data from multiple server IK requests until it had over 100 points to plot.
 The values are the distance from the starting px,py,pz location to the value computed by running IK, then FK, to re-compute the same point.
 The limit of 64 bit floating point representation is about e-16 so these values just represent the accumulation of floating point rounding errors in the IK and FK computations.

 ![Error Plot](https://github.com/curtwelch/RoboND-Kinematics-Project/blob/master/misc_images/error%20plot.png)